 Rose’s Cabin – About three miles east of Engineer Pass’s summit is a sign for Rose’s Cabin.
 The initial cabin was built in 1874 by Corydon Rose and grew into a saloon, hotel, stable, store, post office.
 A mining camp was also established here that had about 50 people.
 Everyone was gone by 1900.
 Today, all that is left are the timbers of an old building and an old safe sitting in the meadow.

 Golconda Mine – Beyond Rose’s cabin, travelers come to the intersection of Co Rd 20 and Co Rd 21.
 The latter makes its way across Henson Creek for 1.5 miles to the old Golconda Mine.
 The mining complex consists of the century-old Golconda Boarding House and Compressor House.
-Stabilized in 2015, the boarding house is the largest remaining standing log structure on the east side of the Alpine Loop is accessible to the public.
+Stabilized in 2015, the boarding house is the largest remaining standing log structure on the east side of the Alpine Loop that is accessible to the public.
 The compressor building is located southeast of the boarding house and still contains intact machinery distinct to hard rock mining.

 Rose Lime Kiln – Back on Hinsdale County Road 20, travelers will soon come to Rose’s Lime Kiln.
 It was built in by George S. Lee, who also owned the Lee Mining & Smelting company at Capitol City.
 Standing 44 feet tall, it once produced an ash-free lime that was used as a cement additive.
 The kiln was named after Rose Lee, the daughter of George and Mary Jane Lee.
 It is listed in the National Register of Historic Places.